PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 - **FR-3.8.1: Vector Store Choice**: The agent MUST integrate with ChromaDB as its local vector store for RAG capabilities.
 - **FR-3.8.2: Local Deployment**: The project MUST provide clear instructions for deploying and initializing the local ChromaDB vector store.
 A `vector_store` directory will be created in the project root to store the database files.
 - **FR-3.8.3: Data Ingestion**: The agent MUST be able to ingest scraped NVD data and defensive measures into the ChromaDB vector store.
-- **FR-3.8.4: Vector Search**: The agent MUST be able to perform vector similarity searches to retrieve relevant context for LLM queries.
+- **FR-3.8.4: Vector Search**: The agent MUST use Max Marginal Relevance (MMR) search to retrieve relevant context for LLM queries.
+- **FR-3.8.5: Search Parameters**: The MMR search MUST be configured with `k=15` and `fetch_k=50` to retrieve a diverse and relevant set of documents.

+### 3.9 Data Ingestion

+- **FR-3.9.1: Text Chunking**: The agent MUST use a text splitter to divide the content of rule files into smaller, overlapping chunks.
+- **FR-3.9.2: Metadata Enrichment**: The agent MUST enrich each document chunk with structured metadata, including `source`, `rule_type`, and rule-specific fields (e.g., `rule_name`, `cve`, `sid`).
+- **FR-3.9.3: Rule-Specific Parsers**: The agent MUST use dedicated parsers for Yara, Sigma, and Snort rules to extract metadata from the rule files.

 ## 4.0 AI Agent Architecture